parkwaydental

 What should I eat during a toothache?

-Take over-the-counter pain reliever like ibuprofen, rinse with warm saltwater, apply a cold compress to your cheek, use diluted clove oil on the affected area, and elevate your head.
-These provide temporary relief, but professional dental treatment is necessary for lasting resolution.
+Take ibuprofen as directed, rinse gently with warm saltwater, apply a cold compress wrapped in a cloth to your cheek for 15 to 20 minutes, and keep your head elevated if lying down.
+Apply diluted clove oil to the affected area for additional numbing.
+These measures provide temporary relief.
+Professional dental treatment is necessary for lasting resolution.

-How to relieve tooth nerve pain while pregnant?
+How do I relieve tooth nerve pain while pregnant?

-Pregnant women should use acetaminophen (Tylenol) rather than ibuprofen, rinse with warm saltwater, apply cold compresses to the cheek, and avoid triggering foods.
-Contact your dentist and obstetrician for safe treatment options, as many dental procedures are safe during pregnancy with proper precautions.
+Pregnant women should use acetaminophen (Tylenol) rather than ibuprofen for pain relief, rinse with warm saltwater, apply cold compresses to the cheek, and eat only soft, lukewarm foods.
+Contact both your dentist and obstetrician for guidance on safe treatment options.
+Many dental procedures are safe during pregnancy with appropriate precautions, and leaving a dental infection untreated during pregnancy carries greater risks than treating it.
+Do not delay professional care.

-How to stop nerve pain in tooth at night?
+How do I stop nerve pain in a tooth at night?